nicoaws/dncs-lab/README.md

 # Authors and acknowledgment
 Layachi Sara and Neri Carlotta.

-This project is powered by dustnic, that we want to thank because he permit us to fork his files and expand it as a project.
+This project is powered by dustnic, that we want to thank because he permits us to fork his files and expand it as a project.